Tinkoff/stapp/docs/guides/cli.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 `stapp-cli-tools` can be used to install and update stapp packages and theirs peer dependencies.
+Also, we definitely plan to implement various code generation features.

 ## Installation and usage
 ```text